 Research has shown that short-term, well-being awareness-raising events or brief assemblies about suicide and bullying are not effective; therefore, a long-term approach must be taken.

-Incorporating a curriculum that combines in-class time to discuss cyberbullying and teaching more intensive social-emotional skills is very effective at reducing cyberbullying.
+Incorporating a curriculum that combines in-class time to discuss cyberbullying and teaching more intensive life skills is very effective at reducing cyberbullying.
 It is important that students not only learn how to respond to cyberbullying, but also how to not become bullies themselves.

 - Know and manage themselves

 - Have more positive relationships with peers and adults

 - Understand perspectives of others and relate effectively with them

 - Increase self-confidence and develop a sense of purpose

 - Decrease risk-taking behavior